Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 	}
 ```

-The statment `prj.isRunning()` already returns a boolean, therefore the expression can be simplified to `return !prj.isRunning()`.
-With this alteration the code becomes cleaner and more efficient.
-The final code is at follows:
+The statement `prj.isRunning()` already returns a boolean, therefore the expression can be simplified to `return !prj.isRunning()`.
+With this change the code becomes cleaner and more efficient.
+The final code is the following:

 ```java
 	@Override